 So, who was the photographer that took these photos, and when were they taken?
 I don’t know.
 However, I can point you to the Facebook post from January 12th of 2018.

 The first question I am asked 95% of the time from people shopping for a wedding, family portraits, or senior portrait photographer is (How Much Do You Charge)?

-When you’re shopping for a photographer and your first questions is (how much do you charge) and you’re talking to a dishonest (no skills looking to make a quick dollar) professional photographer, at that very moment you’re no longer talking to human being, you’re standing in front of a two legged vulture who can point & shoot a camera and that’s it.
+When you’re shopping for a photographer and your first question is (how much do you charge) and you’re talking to a dishonest (no skills looking to make a quick dollar) professional photographer, you’re no longer talking to a human being.

-What’s the first question you should ask a photographer?
+1. What’s the first question you should ask?

 - What kind of photographer do I need?